-The directors must:

-- (a) adopt a code of conduct for directors; and - (b) periodically review the Code of Conduct in light of the general principles of good corporate governance.
+- (a) The directors must: - (i) adopt a code of conduct for directors; and - (ii) periodically review the Directors' Code of Conduct in light of the general principles of good corporate governance. - (b) Each director must comply with the Directors' Code of Conduct and any other code or policy of the company that is expressed to be applicable to directors.